Your browser lacks required capabilities. Please upgrade it or switch to another to continue.

 * Once you're happy with your story, you can [[publish and share it|sharing]].

-So those are the basics -- you can build a story using nothing more than these tools.
+So those are the basics—you can build a story using nothing more than these tools.

-You can also change the look of your [[text|colors]] and [[background]], and add things like [[images|images]], [[sounds|sound]], and [[external links|ExtLinks]].//Note: ''Only'' use this option if you will be [[publishing|sharing]] your Twine Story to your own server (e.g., you have your own website).
-If you don't have your own server and will be publishing through a Twine server such as [[Philomela|http://www.philome.la/]], ''all'' of your resources (images, sounds, etc.) will need to be <<link "hosted online">>
+//Note: ''Only'' use this option if you will be [[publishing|sharing]] your Twine Story to your own server (e.g., you have your own website).
+If you don't have your own server and will be publishing through a Twine server such as <a target="_blank" href="http://itch.io/">itch.io</a>, ''all'' of your resources (images, sounds, etc.) will need to be <<link "hosted online">>

 <<script>>